spectrocloud/librarium/docs/docs-content/vm-management/architecture.md

 - **Spectro VM Dashboard**.
 Enables you to create, manage, and monitor VMs from Palette.
 The dashboard becomes available once the VMO pack is successfully deployed as part of your cluster profile.

 - **KubeVirt**.
-This open-source solution enables you to create and manage VMs within Kubernetes clusters.
+This open source solution enables you to create and manage VMs within Kubernetes clusters.
 KubeVirt extends Kubernetes with additional virtualization resource types using Kubernetes Custom Resource Definitions (CRD) API.